-One of the collaborations that took place this year was a familiarization tour (fam tour) with Ontario Creates in May.
-FilmOntario was once again pleased to host a members' dinner, giving members the opportunity to meet with the LA executives in a more relaxed setting.
+One of the collaborations that took place last year was a familiarization tour (fam tour) with Ontario Creates in May 2023.
+FilmOntario was once again pleased to host a members' dinner, giving members the opportunity to meet with the visiting executives in a more relaxed setting.
 Fam tour participants also met with our local unions and guilds and regional film offices, toured several studios, and visited several regions inside and outside Toronto to get an idea of the types of locations that are available throughout the province.
+We are looking forward to participating in another successful fam tour in June 2024.